By Jim Ferri

 If you’re starting out from Killarney, head northward towards Killorglin on route N72.
 It will take you about a half-hour to get there.
 At Killorglin turn west onto route N70, the road you will follow all the way around the ring to Kenmare.

-If you’re driving in the spring or autumn keep your car window cracked a bit.
+If you’re driving the Ring in the spring or autumn keep your car window cracked a bit.
 Every once in a while you’ll get a sweet whiff of peat burning in fireplaces of homes along the way.

 Charlie Chaplin, Then a Great View